-GlycoMimetics is developing uproleselan, a specific E-selectin inhibitor, to be used in combination with chemotherapy to treat patients with acute myeloid leukemia (AML), multiple myeloma (MM) and potentially other hematologic cancers.
+GlycoMimetics is developing uproleselan, a specific E-selectin antagonist, to be used in combination with chemotherapy to treat patients with acute myeloid leukemia (AML) and potentially other hematologic cancers.

-In 2017 we completed participant enrollment and in December 2017, at the annual meeting of the American Society of Hematology (ASH), we presented clinical data from our Phase 1/2 clinical trials in defined populations of patients with AML.
+In December 2017, following completion of patient enrollment of our Phase 1/2 clinical trial earlier that year, at the annual meeting of the American Society of Hematology (ASH), we presented clinical data from our Phase 1/2 clinical trials in defined populations of patients with AML.
 The data showed high remission rates, improved overall survival and improved duration of survival, as compared to historical controls.
 In addition, the data suggested a favorable safety, pharmacokinetic, or PK, and biomarker profile for uproleselan.
 Full details regarding the Phase 1/2 results presented at ASH 2017 may be found here: DeAngelo-GMI-1271-201-ASH-2017-Abstract-894.pdf.
 Based on these positive results, we have initiated a Phase 3 trial (NCT03616470) in adults with relapsed/refractory AML who are considered to be medically eligible to receive intensive chemotherapy.
-This pivotal trial will enroll 380 patients and be conducted at US and international sites.
+This pivotal trial is designed to enroll 380 patients and is being conducted at US and international sites.

 The FDA has granted Breakthrough Therapy Designation for uproleselan in adults with relapsed or refractory AML.
 Additionally, uproleselan has received Fast Track designation from the FDA, which may lead to faster delivery to people living with AML if the treatment is found to be effective.
 The European Union granted Orphan Drug Designation for uproleselan in AML, a designation the FDA granted the drug candidate in 2015.
 Uproleselan has not been approved for use by any worldwide health authority.

-In addition, GlycoMimetics scientists have rationally designed an innovative antagonist of E-selectin, GMI-1687, that is suitable for subcutaneous (SC) administration.
+In addition, GlycoMimetics scientists have rationally designed an innovative antagonist of E-selectin, GMI-1687, that we believe is suitable for subcutaneous (SC) administration.
 When given by SC injection, GMI-1687 has been observed to have equivalent activity to uproleselan in preclinical models, but at an approximately 250-fold lower dose.
-We believe that GMI-1687 could be developed as a potential life-cycle expansion to broaden the clinical usefulness of an E-selectin antagonist to conditions where outpatient treatment is preferred or required.
+We believe that GMI-1687 could be developed as a potential life-cycle expansion product to broaden the clinical usefulness of an E-selectin antagonist to conditions where outpatient treatment is preferred or required, for example in treating vaso-occlusive crisis of sickle cell disease.
 We are currently conducting investigational new drug (IND)-enabling studies with GMI-1687.